LandryBulls/multidata/README.md

 * Add equirectangular conversion code and run integrated test
 * Add PyQT interface and more descriptive feedback signals (I e. what stage the script is in)
 * Change naming conventions of concatenated videos to include full experimental info (do this for all saved files)
-* Fashion a means of determining which camera is in which position (e.g., front, back, left, right) s
+* Write code to determine which camera is in which position (e.g., front, back, left, right)